jortizcs/mlep/README.md

-Developers
+Authors
 -----------

-MLE+ is being developed at [mLAB](http://mlab.seas.upenn.edu/), part of the the University of Pennsylvania.
-If you have any questions or comments, please contact Willy Bernal at willyg@seas.upenn.edu
+MLE+ is being developed by a team at [mLAB](http://mlab.seas.upenn.edu/), the Real Time Embedded Lab at the the University of Pennsylvania.
+If you have any questions or comments, please contact the authors.

+Willy Bernal
+- willyg@seas.upenn.edu

+Truong Nghiem
+- nghiem@seas.upenn.edu

+Madhur Behl

+Rahul Mangharam